aws-samples/aws-lambda-zombie-workshop/README.md

 7\.
 Click **Create a Lambda function**.
 You'll create a Lambda function to parse incoming Slack messages and send them to the Chat Service.

 8\.
 Skip past the blueprints page as we will not be using one.
+Skip the **Configure triggers** screen as well.

 9\.
 Give your function a name such as **"[Your CloudFormation Stack name]-SlackService"**.
 For the Nodejs version, you can keep the default Nodejs 4.3 selected.
 Now navigate to the GitHub repo for this workshop, or the location where you downloaded the GitHub files to your local machine.